 US State AI Regulation Overview

-The Atlas tracks the following state and municipal laws as effective as of April 2026:
+The Atlas tracks the following state and municipal AI laws and AI-specific enactments:

-- [Washington SB 5838](/law/washington-sb-5838) — Washington State AI Task Force enabling act, effective 2024.
+• [Washington SB 5838](/law/washington-sb-5838) — Washington State AI Task Force enabling act, effective March 18, 2024; it creates study and reporting structures rather than direct private-sector compliance duties.

 Pending and defeated state laws